Willemering: The spearing of Arthur Phillip

 On 7 September 1790, about 200 Aboriginal people, which included the well-known Bennelong, had congregated at Manly Cove Beach to feast upon a whale which had washed up on the shore.
 Some of this whale-meat was sent to be given to Governor Arthur Phillip as a present.
 Governor Phillip was himself at nearby South Head planning the construction of a navigation beacon and on his return journey to Sydney encountered the boat with the gift of whale-meat.
 Phillip was eager to meet with Bennelong and directed his boat to proceed to Manly Cove after first going back to South Head to procure the firearms deposited there.

 Arriving at Manly Cove, Phillip disembarked onto the beach and met with Bennelong to whom he gave food and wine.
 Phillip asked Bennelong for a barbed spear that he saw, but Bennelong refused and instead lay the spear near to where Willemering was standing.
 About half an hour into the meeting, Willemering, who had picked up the spear, came forward.
 Phillip, attempting to defuse what he saw as a potential hostile situation, started to approach Willemering, throwing his sword to the ground and calling out weree, weree which in Eoran language meant "bad, bad".
 Willemering became agitated by Phillip's actions and with rapid dexterity and the aid of a woomera, threw the barbed spear at Phillip.
 The spear struck the Governor on his right shoulder just above the collar-bone, piercing through his body with the tip exiting his back close to the third cervical vertebra.

-Willemering and the other Aboriginal people instantly scattered with a few more spears being thrown at the Britishers.
+Willemering and the other Aboriginal people instantly scattered with a few more spears being thrown.
 The Governor and his group attempted to return to the boat, but they were impeded significantly by the 10 foot spear hanging from Phillip's body which continually jammed against the ground slowing his progress and further lacerating his wound.
 The shaft of the spear was eventually cut and Phillip made it to the boat under the cover of musket-fire.
 They then quickly returned to the British settlement at Sydney Cove.